 Neoen must ensure that the solar panels, substation and inverters within the approved Project site are not installed closer to the receivers as outlined in Table 2-1.
-These offset distances in Table 2-1 apply unless Neoen has a written agreement with the owner in regard to the visual impacts associated with the Project and has advised the Department of Planning and Environment (DPE) in writing of the terms of this agreement.
+These offset distances in Table 2-1 apply unless Neoen has a written agreement with the owner in regard to the visual impacts associated with the Project and has advised the DPHI in writing of the terms of this agreement.